legend-exp/legend-pygeom-hpges/docs/source/manual.rst

 Metadata specification
 ----------------------

-The detector geometry is constructed based on the LEGEND metadata specification `(metadata-docs) <https://github.com/legend-exp/legend-detectors/tree/main/germanium/diodes>`_.
+The detector geometry is constructed based on the `LEGEND metadata specification <https://legend-exp.github.io/legend-data-format-specs/dev/metadata/>`_.
+The `production detector metadata <https://github.com/legend-exp/legend-detectors/tree/main/germanium/diodes>`_ is **private**.

-This consists of a JSON file (or python dictionary) describing the geometry for example:
+The metadata JSON files (or python dictionaries) describe the geometry (and other properties) for detectors:

 .. code-block:: python